Last Updated on June 25th, 2021

 Step 6: Click on Save and Continue to check the preview of the app

 Step 7: Signup to create an account with Appy Pie.
 If you already have an app account, you can click on login to continue.
 You can even login using your Google account

 Step 8: This is Design Customization section.
 From here you can change the app color theme, fonts and colors, app layout, app elements, etc. Here we will add the app splash screen

 Step 9: Scroll down to customize app elements area.
 Here you will see app splash screen option and default image.
 Click on the image to add a new splash screen

 Step 10: A popup “Splash Screen” will open.
 Here you have three options.
-If you want, you can either add a free image from Appy Pie, or a paid Shutterstock image or upload your own image as a splash screen
+If you want, you can either add an image from Appy Pie, or a paid Shutterstock image or upload your own image as a splash screen

 Step 11: Once you are done, click on Ok to continue